06v/steam-username-checker/README.md

 ## Contact

-Discord : enes#1234
+Discord : enes#5555
-Steam : 7ke

-Feel free to create an Pull Request.
+Feel free to create a Pull Request.
 If there is an Error please open an Issue so I can look into it a.s.a.p! :)